Marijuana Consumption Amongst Baby Boomers Has Doubled In The Past Decade, Study Reveals

-It looks as if cannabis consumption amongst the elder generations is on a meteoric rise, according to reportage from NBC affiliate KOAA News 5.
+It looks as if cannabis consumption amongst the elder generations is on a meteoric rise, according to a report from NBC affiliate KOAA News 5.
 The latest research into the patterns of marijuana use amongst the age cohort ranging from 50 to 64 has delivered some novel results, indicating that the prevalence of cannabis consumption in this demographic has doubled over the course of the past decade.

-The study, published by researchers from New York University in the academic journal Drug and Alcohol Dependence according to Science Daily, shows that 9 percent of respondents aged 50 to 64 had partaken of the herb in the past year — as well as 2.9 percent of those aged 65 and older.
-These numbers represent a doubling of those found in a study a decade previous, which yielded a positive response from those questioned of 4.5 percent in the former group and a mere 0.4 percent in the latter.
+The study, published by researchers from New York University in the academic journal Drug and Alcohol Dependence, according to Science Daily, shows that 9 percent of respondents aged 50 to 64 had partaken of the herb in the past year — as well as 2.9 percent of those aged 65 and older.
+These numbers represent a doubling of those found in a study during the previous decade, which yielded a positive response from those questioned of 4.5 percent in the former group and a mere 0.4 percent in the latter.

 While researchers and analysts suggest that there is some natural progression to the uptick in marijuana usage amongst older citizens as the so-called flower children — or “hippies” — of the 1970s find themselves advancing in age as the years plod on, there may be another imminent factor in the form of governmental legalization of recreational cannabis.
-In addition to the graying counter-cultural crowd from decades past finally being able to puff in peace, elderly patients seeking pain relief and an increased appetite in their golden years may also be selecting cannabis as a medical option — with script or without.
+In addition to the graying counter-cultural crowd from decades past finally being able to puff in peace, elderly patients seeking pain relief and an increased appetite in their golden years may also be selecting cannabis as a medical option — with prescription or without.

-“[They’re using it to] remove some of their pharma and some of their narcotics that they’re utilizing,” KOAA News 5 quotes Kris Fowlkes, owner of The Dankery Medical Dispensary, as saying.
+“[They’re using it to] remove some of their pharma and some of their narcotics that they’re utilizing,” KOAA quotes Kris Fowlkes, owner of The Dankery Medical Dispensary, as saying.

 Marijuana use is on the rise among Baby Boomers, according to a new studyhttps://t.co/QBFVqBaCWw